Fermain/-mollify/README.md

 - Lesson
 - Assessment

+**Tags and Navigation**

-The **tags** property list in the front matter can filtered for on the search page, as well as clicked on to find other content with the same tag.
+**Tags:** Use the **tags** property to list subjects that can be filtered on the search page or clicked on to find related content.

-The **previous** property is used to define the previous item in the navigation.
-A `Null` value indicates that the page is the first item in the navigation menu, and therefore has no previous page.
+**Navigation:** The **previous** property defines the preceding item in the navigation.
+A null value indicates the page is the first item, meaning it doesn't have a prior page in the navigation menu.

 #### Molly